Itihaas Restaurant | Selfridges, Bullring

 Wine lovers will find the selection minimalistic, with just two reds, two whites and two sparklings on the menu.
 A better option might be to go for an exotic refresher.
 The drinks list includes a selection of traditionally-inspired kulfi shakes – Indian ice cream blends with malai, mango, pistachio or coconut; and juices including lychee and mango.

-In our opinion, this was a case of enviable location and attentive service let down by disappointingly bland dishes.
+In my opinion, this was a case of enviable location and attentive service let down by disappointingly bland dishes.

 EXPLORE MORE BIRMINGHAM RESTAURANTS...